Indoor Fun for All Ages on Chicago's North Shore

 L: Evanston Art Center, Evanston; C: Pinot's Palette, Glenview; R: Ayla's Originals, Evanston

-This entry was posted in Attractions, Museums, Theater, and tagged Central Street Evanston, Chicago North Shore Theater, Chicago North Shore, Chicago's North Shore, Downtown Evanston, Evanston, Glencoe, Glenview, Holocaust Museum, Illinois Holocaust Museum And Education Center, Illinois Holocaust Museum, Illinois, Kid Friendly North Shore Chicago Winter, Kid-friendly, Live Music, Museum, Music, North Shore Center For The Performing Arts, North Shore Chicago, North Shore Concerts, North Shore Drama, North Shore Plays, North Shore Theater, North Shore Theatre, North Shore, Northbrook, Northwestern University, Performing Arts, Skokie, The Glen Town Center, The Northlight Theater Company, Theater, Things To Do On The North Shore, Things To Do, Westfield Old Orchard, Winnetka, Winter Activities, Winter Fun, Writer's Theater, Writers Theatre, on October 23, 2019.
+This entry was posted in Attractions, Museums, Theater, and tagged Central Street Evanston, Chicago North Shore Theater, Chicago North Shore, Chicago's North Shore, Downtown Evanston, Evanston, Glencoe, Glenview, Holocaust Museum, Illinois Holocaust Museum And Education Center, Illinois Holocaust Museum, Illinois, Kid Friendly North Shore Chicago Winter, Kid-friendly, Live Music, Museum, Music, North Shore Center For The Performing Arts, North Shore Chicago, North Shore Concerts, North Shore Drama, North Shore Plays, North Shore Theater, North Shore Theatre, North Shore, Northbrook, Northwestern University, Performing Arts, Skokie, The Glen Town Center, The Northlight Theater Company, Theater, Things To Do On The North Shore, Things To Do, Westfield Old Orchard, Winnetka, Winter Activities, Winter Fun, Writer's Theater, Writers Theatre, .